 He was also known for his expedition to Honduras, during which he was ambushed by a large force of Spanish soldiers.
 He narrowly escaped this encounter but was captured by natives in modern-day Panama.
 A companion describes how these natives tore the pirate to pieces and tossed his limbs into a fire.

 Calico Jack, born John Rackam, was an English pirate captain born in 1682 and executed in 1720.
 He was active from 1718 to 1720 in the West Indies.
 This was towards the end of the Golden Age.
 He is known for receiving a pardon for his acts of piracy in 1719 but returning to the sea and continuing to seize vessels.
 He worked alongside two of the only female pirates in the Caribbean waters, Anne Bonny and Mary Read.
+It is believed that Captain Calico Jack and Anne Bonny became lovers, resulting in Bonny’s pregnancy.
+This later allowed her to escape execution.

 Captain Samuel Bellamy